-Each company in the iSelect portfolio is subjected to an extensive three-tiered due diligence regime, including review by a FINRA registered broker-dealer, taking the hard work of vetting potential investments off of fund investors.
-Once selected for review by our Venture Team, potential companies are studied by an industry-specific Selection Committee that’s composed of independent entrepreneurs, business executives, world renowned scientists and researchers, and accomplished venture investors in market niches including Healthcare, Agriculture, Energy, Technology and more, before being submitted to iSelect’s Investment Committee for final review.
+Each company in the iSelect portfolio is subjected to an extensive three-tiered due diligence regime, including review by a FINRA registered broker-dealer.
+This takes the hard work of vetting potential investments off of fund investors.
+Once selected for review by our Venture Team, potential companies are studied by an industry-specific Selection Committee that’s composed of independent entrepreneurs, business executives, world-renowned scientists and researchers, and accomplished venture investors in market niches including Healthcare, Agriculture, Energy, Technology and more, before being submitted to iSelect’s Investment Committee for final review.

 Strict Selection Criteria

 As part of the diligence process, iSelect’s Selection Committees dig into the fundamentals underlying each company: (1) Is the venture commercially ready for business?
 (2) Does the venture have the ability to create the barriers of entry necessary for a sustainable competitive advantage?
 (3) Is the management team in place capable of growing the business responsibly?
 (4) Has the company taken the appropriate steps to identify and address the risks of the venture to the extent possible for the relevant stage of the company.
 Companies that fall short on any of these criteria are not accepted to the iSelect platform.